ET-CS/Centos-Backup-Script/README.md

 > Currently, 	The /backup folder existence check not made. you have to create this folder manually inside the `workdir` (as explained in Installation / Step 4):

 ### Enable script
-By default, the script is disabled **and** set in test-mode (NO BACKUP).
+By default, the script is set in test-mode (NO BACKUP).

-1. To enable the script you need to edit your settings.cfg file and change DISABLED to:

-		DISABLED=false

-2. Configure the settings, Test the script in your environment in testmode and verify using the console output that everything is ok. disable testmode by changing the setting inside your settings.cfg:
+1. Configure the settings, Test the script in your environment in testmode and verify using the console output that everything is ok. disable testmode by changing the setting inside your settings.cfg:

 		WRITE_CHANGES=true